Is Palm Springs Safe for Tourists in 2026?

 Is Palm Springs safe for tourists in 2026?

-Palm Springs is moderately safe for tourists based on our database of 9 documented scams.
-3 of those are rated high severity.
-The most common risks are accommodation scams, tour & activities, taxi & transport.
+Palm Springs is generally safe for tourists based on our database of 13 documented scams.
+2 of those are rated high severity.
+The most common risks are accommodation scams, tour & activities, other scams.
 Millions of tourists visit Palm Springs safely each year — preparedness is the key differentiator.

 Is Palm Springs safe for solo travelers?